enigmosity/learn-aws/developer-associate/exam-questions.md

 ## SNS

 - SNS supports the delivery of message attributes which let you provide structured metadata items (timestamps, geospatial data, signatures, identifiers, etc) about the message, each message can have up to 10 attributes.
+- by default a subscriber of an SNS topic receives every message published to the topic. *A subscriber assigns a filter policy to the topic subscription to receive only a subset of messages*.
+A filter policy is a simple JSON object.
+It contains attributes that define which messages the subscriber receives.
+When a message is published to a topic, SNS compares the message attributes to the attributes in the filter policy for each of the topic's subscriptions.
+If a match between attributes, SNS send the message to the subscriber, otherwise SNS skips the subscriber without sending anything.
+If a subscription lacks a filter policy, the subscription receives every message published to its topic

 ## ElastiCache